CSE512-15S/fp-heyl-xiaoyiz-yx1992/README.md

 ## Running Instructions

+Our project page is at http://cse512-15s.github.io/fp-Heyl-xiaoyiz-yx1992/

-Access our visualization at http://cse512-15s.github.io/fp-Heyl-xiaoyiz-yx1992/
+Access our visualization at http://www.xiaoyizhang.me/512

-OR

-Clone the repo, run "python -m SimpleHTTPServer 8080" in the terminal under the repo directory.

-Open browser and navigate to http://localhost:8080